My Latest Gadget – B1/B2 Listening

 I just fell in love , you know?

-So for example, this little tray.
+So for example, this little tray

-Dictation
+Dictation and transcript

 Words and phrases